AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

 **Properties**

 View the properties of the selected topic.
-Based on your Adobe Experience Manager version, you could see properties like metadata, schedule \(de\)activation, references, document state and more.
+Based on your Adobe Experience Manager version, you could view properties like metadata, schedule \(de\)activation, references, document state and more.

 >[!NOTE]
 >
 > A topic's title property is auto-populated from the `title` tag of the DITA topic or map.
 If you make any change in the title using the properties window that change is lost.
-If you want to update the title property, you should do it using the Web editor.
+If you want to update the title property, you should do it using the editor.

 The Properties page contains useful information about the references, such as where a map or topic is being used, or what references are contained in a document.
 The Properties page lists two types of references for a document - **Used In** and **Outgoing References**.